chenfeiyude/fxinterview/README.md

 * Writing tests
 Every new functionality should has a related test.

-1. Add your test case class into project_name/tests.py
+1. Add your test case class into project_name/tests/test_xxx.py

 2. Every test case should contain description for showing what are you testing

-3. Test case class name should be ClassNameTests, and test case name should be test_function_name
+3. Test case class name should be ClassNameTestCase, and test case name should be test_function_name
-e.g. CompanyModelTests
+e.g. CompanyModelTestCase

-4. Run testing with command:
-python3.6 manage.py test project_name
-e.g. python3.6 manage.py test interviewer

 * Code review
 * Other guidelines